SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayOutlineForSushuJack.md

 This advantage manifests itself in two core ways:

 1) Modern military is much more economically and physically efficient
-2) Modern military is stronger and could easily fight over other advanced yet unindustrialized
+2) Modern military is stronger and could easily fight over other advanced yet unindustrialized militaries